Five bomb blasts hit Bahraini capital, two killed

 Thirty-five people were killed in Bahrain during protests in February and March 2011 and the two months of martial law that followed.
 While mass protests in central Manama have been stamped out, there are still clashes between protesters and riot police almost every day in Shi'ite districts.

 Activists and rights groups say nearly 50 civilians have been killed in the turmoil since the end of martial law, while the authorities say two policemen have died.
-(Additional reporting by Andrew Quinn; Writing by Andrew Hammond; Editing by Michael Roddy)
+(Writing by Andrew Hammond; Editing by Kevin Liffey)